-“Lets go to the police station,” I said to the big man at the door, who just looked at me.
+“Let’s go to the police station,” I said to the big man at the door, who held my stare.

 I ordered a Cusquena and stood at the now busier bar.
-A man next to me looked at me and asked I was alright.
+A man next to me asked I was alright.

-“You just drank most of your beer in just two sips,” he said gesturing to my bottle.
+“You drank most of your beer in just two sips,” he said, gesturing to my bottle.

-“I’m ok thanks,” I said as I emptied the remainder of the bottle down my throat.
-As I raised the it I noticed my hand was shaking and found it difficult to steadily drink.
+“I’m ok thanks,” I said as I emptied the rest of the bottle down my throat.
+As I raised it I noticed my hand shook and found I it difficult to put the bottle back down.

-Time to get out of here and go home I thought to myself and got myself a taxi back to the hostel without speaking to anyone else.
+Time to get out of here and go home, I thought to myself and got a taxi back to the hostel without speaking to anyone else.